 The England and Wales Cricket Board governs every aspect of the sport in those two countries, and it holds massive amounts of data generated by professional and amateur players alike.
 Since its founding in 1997, the ECB has collected information on every aspect of its operations, including players, partners, youth leagues, coaches, stadiums, ticket sales, marketing initiatives and more.

 All of those data sets added up to a potential gold mine of information, and the ECB knew it.
 But the value of that information wasn’t fully accessible.
-It was stored in a data warehouse across some 19 different data sources, all of which needed to be integrated before they could deliver useful business intelligence.
+It was stored across some 19 different data sources, all of which needed to be integrated before they could deliver useful business intelligence.
 To Damian Smith, ECB’s Director of IT, that business intelligence is the key to cricket’s future growth.
-In a recent interview with CIO UK, Smith stressed the importance of data in providing actionable insights.
+In an interview with CIO UK, Smith stressed the importance of data in providing actionable insights.
 “We need to keep reinventing ourselves to maintain an interest in cricket, to attract new audiences to the game,” he told the site.
 “Once you have made that link, it is absolutely fundamental to capture as much data as possible about the way people are participating in the game.”

 In Smith’s view, the ECB is effectively a social network.
 “I’ve been saying national governing bodies have the same business models as Facebook,” he said.
 “Our product is our participants.
 The more participants we have, the more value we can generate from the game and invest in the game.
-The more we know about them, the more we can extract from the government, sponsors and broadcasters.”
+The more we know about them, the more we can extract from the government, sponsors, and broadcasters.”

 The results were immediate.
 Data-analysis exercises that previously took between three and six months could now be completed in hours.
 The traditional bottlenecks around data management and business intelligence disappeared, allowing the ECB to transform itself into a more disciplined, data-driven organization.